dhruvv1402/BitTorrent-Client-Python/README.md

-Here’s a professional and engaging repository description for your BitTorrent client project:

----

 # BitTorrent Client in Python 🐍

 A lightweight, asynchronous BitTorrent client implemented in Python.
 This project demonstrates the core functionality of the BitTorrent protocol, including peer communication, piece management, and file downloading.